optimizationBenchmarking/optimizationBenchmarking/README.md

 [<img alt="Semaphore Build Status" src="https://semaphoreci.com/api/v1/projects/7e98df8c-dc67-416f-a660-cb6f803fc3cf/380468/shields_badge.svg" height="20"/>](https://semaphoreci.com/thomasweise/optimizationbenchmarking)

-Please visit our [website](http://www.optimizationBenchmarking.org/) to download stand-alone executables.
+Please visit our [website](http://www.optimizationBenchmarking.org/) to download the latest release in form of a stand-alone executable.
 A set of slides with examples and descriptions how to use the system can be found [here](http://www.github.com/optimizationBenchmarking/optimizationBenchmarking/raw/documentation/documents/evaluatorSlides/evaluatorSlides.pdf).

 This is the main source repository of the optimizationBenchmarking.org tool suite.